ani555/EXTRAS/README.md

 ## About
 This repository contains the implementation of transformer based models for abstractive text summarization.
 Here we have tried to integrate the pointer generator mechanism [1] with the transformer models for abstractive text summarization.
 The code is divided into two folders
-1. transformer- this folder contains the code for training and evaluating the transformer model with/without pointer generator
+1. `transformer`- this folder contains the code for training and evaluating the transformer model with/without pointer generator
-2. bert - this folder contains the code for BERT based model, in which we replace our original encoder with the pretrained BERT encoder.
+2. `bert` - this folder contains the code for BERT based model, in which we replace our original encoder with the pretrained BERT encoder.
 This model can also be trained and evaluated with/without pointer generator.

 ## Setup Instructions